Kleptoparasitism: Mammals

 The relationship between spotted hyenas and lions, in which each species steals the other's kills, is a form of kleptoparasitism.
 Cheetahs are common targets.
 Bears, coyotes and wolves are very opportunistic and all have this behavior.
 Crab-eating macaques have also exhibited kleptoparasitic behaviors.
 All hyena species engage in this behavior when they can, as do jackals.
 Human hunters may commonly take the remains of fresh kills from other carnivores, such as lions and Eurasian lynx.
 Risso's dolphins have been observed charging "head-on" at sperm whales, causing them to open their mouths; it has been suggested that the observed harassment results in some regurgitation, and that the food is then eaten by the Risso's dolphins.
 The behaviour is rare and may be opportunistic.

 A cheetah has killed an impala (and eaten part of it), creating a target for kleptoparasitism.

-A little later, hyenas have driven off the cheetah and are feeding.
+A little later, the hyenas have driven off the cheetah and are feeding.